 Rate your meeting

-Before you are really finished, get some feedback and let your attendees rate the meeting by giving zero to five stars.
+Before you are really finished, get some feedback on how the meeting and measure meeting effectiveness by rating meetings.
+Let your attendees rate the meeting by giving zero to five stars and provide feedback.
 The idea behind this is, to get everyone to reflect on the meeting and how to improve next time.